Tavizhe/learnWithMe/README.md

 3. make the change you want to do in your files.
 4. go to Source control and click on changed file.
 5. then click on + to stage the changes.
-6.
-doing a commit ..
-doing second commit with tick
+6. add commit massage about what you did or to ignore it add #.
+7.